heyiamantara/software-design-principles/README.md

 ---

 > 💡 **Final Thought:** These principles exist to serve you — not to be followed blindly.
 The goal is **clean, maintainable, understandable code** that solves real problems.
 Apply these principles with judgment, and they will serve you well throughout your entire software engineering career.

----

-*Written with ❤️ for Java developers who care about code quality.*